data-edu/rviews_blog_series/1-post.md

     ## 10 _80624_1        FrScA-S116-01   Q1MaincellgroupRow10        5
     ## # … with 11,010 more rows

-When you put it all together,the learning thought process is something like this:
+When you put it all together, the learning thought process is something like this:

   - There’s a function called `pivot_longer()`, which turns a wide